Building Your Recurring Donor Program

 Any contribution form you make on ActBlue can accept recurring donations!
 Here’s how to get started setting up your recurring program:

-Step 2: This will open your form with the form editor already open!
-If you just created a form, you will also be brought to this page.
-Select the “Recurring settings” tab.
+Step 2: This will open your form and the form editor!
+If you just created a form, you will also be brought to the form editor.
+Select the “Recurring settings” tab in the form editor.

 Step 3: By default, your form will be set up to accept unlimited monthly contributions.
 It will also automatically use pop-up recurring asks with a threshold of $101.
 This means that after a supporter gives a one-time contribution that is less than $101, a pop-up will appear asking them if they'd like to make their donation a recurring one.
 You can easily change both of these settings!